Skip to main content

 An attendant is not precluded from occasionally entering a manhole or vault under 1910.269(t)(3).
 In that paragraph, the consideration also includes an assessment of the space if it has energized cables.
 A vault can be an underground space with cables that pass through, splice or change direction.
 Once it’s closed up, you won’t be going in again.
 An enclosed space may be a splicing vault; have other equipment or be a space that has metering or where workers will routinely enter; or the space is configured with the expectation that workers will periodically enter for maintenance or operations.
 If we don’t look at and use the definitions, trying to figure this out can be as gray as an area can get.

-Current, Q & A
+Q & A, Current

 Jim Vaughn, CUSP